-Save Our Mangroves Now! is hosting workshops in Kenya and Tanzania to build understanding of legal frameworks and challenges for mangrove conservation
+Save Our Mangroves Now! has hosted workshops in the Western Indian Ocean (WIO) region to build understanding of legal frameworks and challenges for mangrove conservation

-Participants of the two workshops co-hosted by Kenyan Marine and Fisheries Research Institute, the University of Nairobi, the Tanzanian Forestry Service, and the University of Dar es Salaam come from a mix of governmental, NGO, and private sector backgrounds.
-These include legal experts and field-based practitioners as well as community members and business owners.
-The goal is to share perspectives on mangrove conservation challenges, build understanding of available legal tools for conservation, and foster discussions on how to improve the legal frameworks for conservation and sustainable use of mangrove ecosystems.
+The workshops brought together legal experts and field-based practitioners from a mix of government, civil society and private sector backgrounds as well as community members and business owners to share perspectives on mangrove conservation challenges, build understanding of available legal tools for conservation, and foster discussion on how to improve the legal frameworks for conservation and sustainable use of mangrove ecosystems.

-The outcomes of these workshops take the form of recommendations for policy making and institutional processes and the creation of networks to monitor these outcomes and further work on improving mangrove governance and enhancing legal capacity in each country.
+The outcomes of these workshops take the form of recommendations for policy making and institutional processes, the creation of networks to monitor these outcomes and further work on improving mangrove governance and enhancing legal capacity in each country.

 The workshop results will be analysed to better shape and build the activities to be undertaken in order to achieve a zero net mangrove loss in the WIO region.